kaltura/mwEmbed/README.markdown

 We accept pull requests on per <a href="https://github.com/kaltura/mwEmbed/">our git hub repo</a>.
 Our coding conventions <a href="http://www.mediawiki.org/wiki/Manual:Coding_conventions/JavaScript">follow mediaWiki js guidelines</a>.

-Also you can find us on #kaltura in FreeNode.
+Also you can find us on #kaltura in irc.freeNode.net

 ##License and Copyright Information